Loddon, Norfolk

 The Quick Verdict

 Loddon is a delightful small market town in the Chet Valley, 12 miles south-east of Norwich.
 The River Chet flows through the town, connecting to the River Yare and the Norfolk Broads, giving Loddon a waterside character that sets it apart from Norfolk’s other inland market towns.
 The town centre around Bridge Street and the High Street features a mix of Georgian and older buildings housing independent shops, cafés, and essential services.
-What makes Loddon special is its combination of genuine Broads access, affordable property, and a community that actively works to keep the town vibrant.
+What makes Loddon special is its combination of genuine Broads access, affordable property, and a community that actively works to keep the town lively.
 The Loddon Festival, regular community events, and an impressive range of clubs and activities for a town of its size create a social fabric that welcomes newcomers.
 For anyone wanting the Norfolk Broads lifestyle without Broads prices, Loddon is a smart choice.

 What Are Property Prices Like in Loddon?

-Loddon offers genuinely affordable property in a beautiful setting.
+Loddon offers affordable property in a beautiful setting.
 The town features a mix of period homes in the historic centre, post-war developments, and some newer builds.
 Riverside properties along the Chet command a premium but remain accessible compared to equivalent waterside locations elsewhere in the Broads.
 Character cottages and townhouses in the centre offer charm at surprisingly reasonable prices, while family homes on the quieter residential streets provide excellent value.

 Property TypeAvg PricePrice Range

-Terraced / Cottage£195,000£160k–£250k
+Terraced / Cottage£195,000£160k to £250k

-Riverside / Premium£400,000+£300k–£600k
+Riverside / Premium£400,000+£300k to £600k

 What Are the Schools Like in Loddon?

 Loddon Primary Academy on Kittens Lane provides primary education for the town and surrounding villages, with good Ofsted ratings and a community-minded approach.
-Loddon is also home to Langley School, an independent day and boarding school in a stunning 110-acre parkland setting on the edge of town, offering education from Reception through to sixth form.
+Loddon is also home to Langley School, an independent day and boarding school in a impressive 110-acre parkland setting on the edge of town, offering education from Reception through to sixth form.

 For state secondary education, Hobart High School in Loddon serves the area.
 Post-16 options include Langley School’s sixth form or travel to Norwich’s colleges and sixth forms, accessible within 25 minutes.